Fade it Like a Pro - How to Hit a Fade (It's Simple)

 3. Fades will help you attack tucked-right pins safely (left pins for left-handers).
 Instead of having to aim directly at a right pin, you'll be able to aim towards the center of the green and use fade spin to get closer to the hole.

-So, What is a Fade?
+So, What is a Fade in Golf?

 If you haven’t already, we highly recommend reviewing our post on the Ball Flight Laws for a refresher on the relationship between clubface angle and swing path and how to hit the 9 ball flights.
 Put simply, a club's face angle at impact primarily determines the starting direction of the golf ball and the resulting curve reflects the difference between your swing path and face angle at impact.

-How to hit a fade (for right-handers):
+How to hit a fade in golf (for right-handers):

 • The club’s face angle at impact must be to the left of the target (so the ball starts to left of the target).